 Hand puppets are the perfect tool for teaching students how to have a dialogue and helping shy students come out of their shells.

-These fun and friendly hand puppets will make any classroom more fun!
-Show your student how to ask and answer questions or use them to help bring a shy student out of their shell.
+These Zoo Friend Hand Puppets are and will make any classroom more fun!
+Show your student how to ask and answer questions or use them to help bring shy students out of their shells.
 They also don’t take up much space in your suitcase.
-See which animals come in this pack of four.

 Having a Lightweight Dry-Erase Board and Markers in your portable classroom is a huge lifesaver.
 You can use it to give rewards, draw photos of things your student can’t visualize, and break down sentence structure.
 I could never leave home without my whiteboard.
 Sometimes it’s the only teaching supply you need.
-Having multicolored dry-erase markers makes it a lot more fun, too.
-Click here to check out the one I use.

 A world wall map is a great background that you can easily fold up and take with you wherever you go!
 Your classroom will always be consistent no matter how often you’re moving to a new place and you can use it to show your students where you are in the world.

-You’ll need something to hang up my map if I cant’ stick it into the wall using the grommets in the corners.
+Damage-Free Command Strips are what I use to hang up my map if I cant’ stick it into the wall using the grommets in the corners.
 I love the Command Strips because they don’t ruin the paint job in your current accommodation.
-These command strips hold up to 12 lbs. and don’t take the paint off the wall.
+These command strips hold up to 12 lbs.
 They’re perfect for hanging your portable classroom background.
 Click here to learn more.

-Best Computers and Headphones for the Traveling Teacher
+Best Computers and Headsets for the Traveling Teacher

 The best computer is really a matter of opinion based on which operating system you prefer.